BLOG

 Limerence is a psychological concept that refers to a state of intense romantic desire or infatuation for another person.
 It was first coined by psychologist Dorothy Tennov in her 1979 book "Love and Limerence: The Experience of Being in Love."

 Limerence is characterized by an obsessive focus on the object of one's desire, intense feelings of attraction and arousal, and a constant need for validation and reassurance from the desired person.
-It is often accompanied by feelings of anxiety and insecurity, and can lead to a preoccupation with the object of desire to the point of neglecting other areas of one's life.
+It is often accompanied by feelings of anxiety and insecurity, and it can lead to a preoccupation with the object of desire to the point of neglecting other areas of one's life.

 Limerence is not the same as love, as it is often accompanied by a lack of genuine intimacy and a strong desire to possess the object of one's desire.
 It is also not the same as infatuation, as it tends to be more intense and long-lasting.